Most Recent Observations:

 - on eating pizza with William Shatner - A couple of years ago, my brother invited me to go with him to an event to meet the one and only William Shatner, the legendary Captain Kirk of our childhood.
 We both grew up with the show, and in the pre-Internet days I’d been to more than my share of Star Trek and sci-fi… Read More »on eating pizza with William Shatner

 - Apple TV Siri Remote and Zwift - If there is one thing that Zwifters using the Apple TV have been able to agree on, it’s the frustration of trying to use the horrible Apple TV remote with the Zwift interface.
 While I think part of the blame can be placed on Zwift for not being better able to optimize their app for… Read More »Apple TV Siri Remote and Zwift

 The goal of the site (as I mentioned in my first blog post) is for me to exercise my writing and communicating muscles, and not (necessarily) to try to profess expertise on any given subject or to pour my heart (or at least my brain) out to the Internet.
-But despite my initial plan to skip this “About” section, I soon found the need to include at least something about myself to give some context.
-So, to that end, here is a very brief bio:
+Still, to give this all some context, here is a very brief bio:

 — Brygs, January 2018